DigixGlobal/sigmate/README.md

   },
   defaultBalance: 1e18 * 0.5 // default 1e18 (1 ether), set default funding for all accounts
   contracts: true, // default true, detect + wrap truffle contracts
-  cache: true, // default true, re-use account keys between deploys (globally!)
-  provider: web3, // optional, pass web3 instance to be wrapped
+  provider: web3, // optional, pass web3 instance to be wrapped and returned
-  host: 'http://localhost:8545', // optional, create or update web3 with the host
-  label: 'myProject', // optional, provide a label to save the keystore, for re-usability });
+  label: 'myProject', // optional, provide a label to save the keystore, will be re-used between instantiations });

 sigmate.accounts // returns accounts info, see below 'Sigmate Accounts'